Polycademy/PolyAuth/README.md

 Create a Config folder holding Options and Language.

 Create Utilities folder and put the utilities into this including the LoggerTrait and Random and other stuff.

+Temporary tokens like Autologin token, forgotten password token, temporary login tokens should be moved to a separate table.
+These are temporary, so they could even be put in something like Redis or other caching systems.

+Note that OAuth tokens are permanent, so they need to be put into a safe data source.

 Install with Composer
 ---------------------